Tour Information

 ENTERING COLOMBIA: US citizens must present a passport valid at the time of entry and with at least one blank page for an entry stamp.
 No visa is required for US citizens visiting Colombia for 60 days or less.
 Visitors from other countries may need a visa; please contact your nearest Colombian embassy or consulate for further information.

-COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information at https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Colombia.html, and the CIA World Factbook background notes on Colombia at https://www.cia.gov/library/publications/the-world-factbook/geos/co.html.
+COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information at https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Colombia.html, and the CIA World Factbook background notes on Colombia at https://www.cia.gov/library/publications/the-world-factbook/geos/co.html

 Safety: After years of instability, Colombia is once again becoming a safe destination for sensible international travelers.
 The Colombian government has made significant progress in strengthening its democratic institutions, promoting respect for human rights and the rule of law, intensifying counter-narcotics efforts, fostering socioeconomic development, addressing immediate humanitarian needs, and ending the threats to democracy posed by narcotics trafficking and terrorism.
 Security has improved massively and violence has decreased markedly in most areas, and there is no significant terrorist threat in the areas we will visit.
 However petty crimes such as pickpocketing are common in major cities including airports, so be careful.

+The pace of our tour will be set to the rhythm of the tropical birds, which means we’ll be out in the field as soon as the sun rises.
 Most of our days will begin between 5:00 and 6:00 a.m., however there will be some mornings when we start at 04:30 so that we reach areas in time for a field breakfast and dawn birding.
 Some breakfasts will be taken in the field, others will be eaten at our hotels and lodges.
 On some days we will take a picnic lunch in the field and on others we will stop at roadside restaurants.

-The long drives will be broken up by restroom breaks and lunch stops.
-The group will typically return to our lodgings between 5:00 and 7:00 p.m., with dinner generally starting between 7:00 and 8:00.
-On most days there will be a break of one hour between getting back and meeting up for dinner.
+The group will typically return to our lodgings around 5:00 p.m., with dinner generally starting around 6:30.
+On most days there will be a break of at least one hour between getting back and meeting up for dinner.
 The leader will call a list of the birds recorded during the day either just before or just after dinner.

 HEALTH: The Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date on routine vaccinations.
 These include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.